 Today, Kosutnjak is a park-forest and a popular picnic area of Belgrade.
 There are two unique complexes that make Kosutnjak: Pioneer City and Film City.
 There is a large number of sports fields, several swimming pools, and even ski slopes within the Kosutnjak Sports and Recreation Center.

 Kosutnjak also has a 1200-meter-long trim trail with exercise equipment and the Hajduk spring.
 The Kosutnjak Forest itself is protected as a natural monument.

 4. Zvezdara Forest

 Zvezdara Forest is a popular picnic area, located near the city center.
 Part of the forest is arranged as a park, so people often come here to relax or for recreation.

 There is an Astronomical Observatory here, as well as the Mihajlo Pupin Institute, and the Zvezdara Science and Technology Park.

 5. Jevremovac Botanical Garden

-The Avala trademark is the Avala Tower, which you can visit and enjoy in the restaurant at 119 meters or in the fantastic view from the lookout located at the 122 meters of the tower.
+The Avala’s trademark is the Avala Tower.
+You can visit the restaurant at 119 meters or enjoy the fantastic view from the lookout located at the 122 meters of the tower.